fpd500/SEPR16.github.io/README.md

-# SEPR16.github.io
+# Berbils Project Documentation
-The documentation frontend for our SEPR project
+The documentation frontend for our SEPR project of 2019.